 The website of the financial services giant indicates the branch will open in the near future at Second and Market streets near the company’s credit card headquarters.
 News of the branch had surfaced last spring in regulatory filings, according to Philly.com.

-A JPMorgan Chase spokesman did not immediately respond to a request for comment.
+Also slated to open is a branch in Center City Philadelphia.
+A Chase spokesman did not respond to a request for comment on the branch.

 JPMorgan Chase is believed to be Delaware’s largest for-profit employer, with only nonprofit Christiana Care Health System having a larger headcount among private employers.
-Total employment at JPMorgan Chase is believed to total more than 8,000 in Delaware.
+Chase had indicated a few years ago its headcount would move toward 10,000 in Delaware.

-The financial services company has job sites throughout northern Delaware, including a technology hub in north Wilmington and a credit card headquarters in Christiana Gateway.
+The financial services company has job sites throughout northern Delaware that include a technology hub in north Wilmington and a credit card headquarters in Christiana Gateway.

 Among its megabank rivals,Bank of America has slowly added branches in Delaware while closing offices elsewhere.
-Wells Fargo has maintained its branch presence in the state.
+Wells Fargo and PNC have maintained its branch presence in the state.

 Chase is also investing heavily in mobile banking and recently rolled out FINN an app aimed at millennial customers.